 Mescal Mountain Trail

-For another scenic hike in the area, try the Mescal Trail.
-This is a 6-mile out-and-back hike across open slick rock.
-Start at the Mescal Trail parking area on Long Canyon Road.
-Stay on Mescal Trail for an easy but beautiful hike.
+For another scenic hike in the area, try the Mescal Mountain Trail.
+This 6-mile out-and-back hike takes you across open slick rock.
+Begin at the Mescal Trail parking area on Long Canyon Road and follow the Mescal Trail for an easy yet beautiful hike.

 The trail winds along open ridges with spectacular views of the surrounding mesas and Secret Mountain Wilderness of Sedona.